OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Location characteristics are types of locations - like "movie theaters."
-People who live in a particular geographic area (a city, ZIP-code or ZIP+ 4 code, for example) might appear to have a high in interest in movies, thanks to collective information that shows wireless devices from that area are often located in the vicinity of movie theaters.
+People who live in a particular geographic area (a city, ZIP-code or ZIP+ 4 code, for example) might appear to have a high interest in movies, thanks to collective information that shows wireless devices from that area are often located in the vicinity of movie theaters.
 We might create a "movies characteristic" for that area, and deliver movie ads to the people who live there.

     ' + '